-As we walked across its bowed planks, you could see the worn path of the automobiles that once crossed.
+As we walked across its bowed planks, we could see the worn path of the automobiles that once crossed.

-Back on our path, our destination was just a short travel.
-We pulled off the road, stretched our legs and introduced our children to the 2 by 6 inches white paint blaze markings of the Appalachian Trail.
+Back on our path, our destination was just a short journey.
+We pulled off the road, stretched our legs, and introduced our children to the 2 by 6 inches of white paint blaze markings of the Appalachian Trail.

 We were four of about 2-million people who do at least one day hike a year.